D. J. Kennington: Gander Outdoors Truck Series

-Pinty's Series
+Canada Series

 In 2007 he drove the No. 17 Castrol sponsored car in the NASCAR Canadian Tire Series.
 He won both the Barrie Speedway races and a pole, ending up second in the points.
 Kennington struggled in the 2008 season with no wins.
 In 2009, he won at Delaware Speedway from pole and had a solid season including the pole at Riverside International Speedway and won the season finale at Kawartha Speedway, lead to him finishing second in points.
 He started off the 2010 season by defending his win at Delaware and picking up the pole for that event.
 Kennington won the third race of the year after leading only the last lap passing both Kerry Micks and Scott Steckly en route to victory at Autodrome Saint-Eustache.
 At Motoplex Speedway he started on the pole and lead the majority of the race but lost to Scott Steckly in the last few laps.
 Kennington picked up his third win from the pole at Saskatoon but after problems in Montreal Kennington fell back in the points.
 He won at Barrie Speedway and Riverside Speedway, retaking the points lead.
 A pole and a third-place finish at the final race at Kawartha Speedway would clinch his first ever NASCAR Championship and a spot in the Toyota Showdown.
 He would finish second to Jason Bowles, the highest finish for anyone from the Canadian Tire Series.
-During the 2011 season Kennington won the events at Kawartha and Auto Clearing Speedway to finish Second in the Points standings.
-In the 2012 Canadian Tire season Kennington went to win a NASCAR touring record of 5 consecutive races at Canadian Tire Motorsport Park, Delaware Speedway, Motoplex Speedway, Edmonton Indy and Auto Clearing Motor Speedway; he won seven total races during the season on his way to the 2012 series championship.
+During the 2011 season, Kennington won the events at Kawartha and Auto Clearing Speedway to finish Second in the Points standings.
+In the 2012 Canadian Tire season, Kennington went to win a NASCAR touring record of 5 consecutive races at Canadian Tire Motorsport Park, Delaware Speedway, Motoplex Speedway, Edmonton Indy and Auto Clearing Motor Speedway; he won seven total races during the season on his way to the 2012 series championship.
 At Jukasa Motor Speedway at the end of September 2018, Kennington claimed his first career win since 2013.

 CASCAR

 Kennington made his debut in 1998 season, driving the No. 17 Castrol sponsored car for his own team.
-He ran full-time in CASCAR Super Series from 1998 season until 2006 season when NASCAR purchased CASCAR and created the NASCAR Canadian Tire Series in 2007 season.
-Kennington had 7 wins, 38 Top 5, 60 Top 10 and 7 pole-positions in 83 races.
+He ran full-time in CASCAR Super Series from 1998 season until 2006 season when NASCAR purchased CASCAR and created the NASCAR Canadian Tire Series for the 2007 season.
+Kennington had seven wins, 38 top-fives, sixty top-tens and seven pole-positions in 83 races.
 Kennington best championship result was runner-up in 2002 season.

-Hooters Procup Series
+Hooters Pro Cup Series

-In 2004 and 2005 he ran a partial schedule in the USAR Hooters Procup Series as an owner/driver for DJK Racing.
+In 2004 and 2005, Kennington ran a partial schedule in the USAR Hooters Pro Cup Series as an owner/driver for DJK Racing.